Nilotic peoples: Religion and cosmology

 In terms of religious beliefs, Nilotes primarily adhere to traditional faiths, Christianity and to a lesser extent Islam.
 Traditional Nilotic religions are typically monotheistic or henotheistic, centering around a high god associated with the sky or rain.
 For instance, the Dinka worship Nhialic, while the Nuer recognize Kwoth.
 Spirits of ancestors, nature deities, and other intermediary beings also play roles in ritual life.

-The Dinka has a pantheon of deities includes a Supreme, Creator God, Nhialic, who is the God of the sky and rain, and the ruler of all the spirits.
+The Dinka has a pantheon of deities that includes a Supreme, Creator God, Nhialic, who is the God of the sky and rain, and the ruler of all the spirits.

-He is believed to be present in all of creation, and to control the destiny of every human, plant, and animal on Earth.
+He is believed to be present in all of creation and to control the destiny of every human, plant, and animal on Earth.
 Nhialic is also known as Jaak, Juong, or Dyokin by other Nilotic groups, such as the Nuer and Shilluk.
 Dengdit or Deng, is the sky God of rain and fertility, empowered by Nhialic.

 Deng's mother is Abuk, the patron goddess of gardening and all women, represented by a snake.
 Garang, another deity, is believed or assumed by some Dinka to be a god suppressed by Deng.
 His spirits can cause most Dinka women, and some men, to scream.
 The term Jok refers to a group of ancestral spirits.

-In the Lotuko mythology, the chief God is called Ajok.
+In Lotuko mythology, the chief God is called Ajok.
 He is generally seen as kind and benevolent, but can be angered.
 He once reportedly answered a woman's prayer for the resurrection of her son.
 Her husband, however, was angry and killed the child.
 According to the Lotuko religion, Ajok was annoyed by the man's actions and swore never to resurrect any Lotuko again.
 As a result, death was said to have become permanent.